 The Friends of the Library at Franklin & Marshall College was organized in October 1986 as a prelude to the bicentennial celebration of the College.
 The purpose of the Friends is to advance the Library as a cultural and historical resource both within the College and in the larger community by providing support for development of library collections beyond the confines of the instructional program.

-Books, however, are uppermost on the agenda of the Friends.
 The primary use of membership dues is for books and manuscripts whose acquisition would not normally be possible using the funds supplied by the College for regular library purchases.
-These may include examples of contemporary bookmaking from small presses, additions to established rare books and manuscript collections (such as the Unger-Bassler Collection of German Americana), or simply desirable works too expensive to be purchased otherwise.
+These may include examples of contemporary bookmaking from small presses or additions to established rare books and manuscript collections.

-Membership is open to all 21 years and older who live within a 2 hours drive of the College and wish to consider themselves Friends of the Franklin & Marshall College Library in the following membership categories:
+Membership is open to all 18 years and older who live in Lancaster County and wish to consider themselves Friends of the Franklin & Marshall College Library in the following membership categories:

 Friends of the F&M College Library